digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/security.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A view is encrypted with a symmetric key and the secret to derive the symmetric key for a view is encrypted for each recipient of the view with their public encryption key.
-The dishonest submitter produces a correct view and a complete recipient list of the corresponding sequencer message, but encrypts the symmetric key secret for Alice with an invalid key.
+A view is encrypted with a symmetric key and the secret to derive the symmetric key for a view is encrypted with another symmetric key (i.e. a session key).
+This short-lived session key is encrypted for each recipient of the view with their public encryption key and the result sent to the recipients.
+The dishonest submitter produces a correct view and a complete recipient list of the corresponding sequencer message, but encrypts the session key for Alice with an invalid key.
 Alice's participant will be notified about the view but unable to decrypt it.

 Mitigation